 Homework must be turned in at the beginning of class in order to receive credit.
 Homework turned in after the beginning of class is considered to be received late and will not earn any credit.
 Homework will be assigned at least one class prior to its due date.
 It is your responsibility to know what the homework is.

-In-class problems can be worked on in groups.
-There are no makeup's.
+Classroom problems should be worked on in groups.
+There are no makeups for classroom problems.

 Make sure to include your name on all assignments in order to receive proper credit.